-- Data lineage (building provenance mechanisms) - To know where the data came from, how it was collected, managed, and moved within AI business actors over time. - Such data includes the identifier of the service or AI model that created the content, but it is not required to include user information. - Indication that the content is AI-generated (content authentication) - Version control of AI models - Obtaining training process logs - Backtracking and tracking of update history - Regarding "(3) Designation of responsible persons"

-Al business actors should appoint a person responsible for fulfilling accountability.
+- Data lineage (building provenance mechanisms) - To know where the data came from, how it was collected, managed, and moved within AI business actors over time. - ♦ Such data includes the identifier of the service or AI model that created the content, but it is not required to include user information. - Indication that the content is Al-generated (content authentication) - Version control of AI models - Obtaining training process logs - Backtracking and tracking of update history - Regarding "(3) Designation of responsible persons" [Relevant contents (repeat of contents of the main part)] - Al business actors should appoint a person responsible for fulfilling accountability.

-- When appointing a responsible person, it is useful to have a clear definition of roles and responsibilities. - In formulating policies for risk management and ensuring safety associated with the use of AI systems, collaborate with AI Providers as necessary. - To publicize the above policies, etc., it is useful to use the websites, etc. of Al business actors so that stakeholders can easily access them. - Regarding "(4) Sharing responsibilities among actors"

-As for responsibilities shared among actors, AI business actors including non-business users should clarify who should take the responsibilities through contracts or social commitments (voluntary commitments).
+- When appointing a responsible person, it is useful to have a clear definition of roles and responsibilities. - In formulating policies for risk management and ensuring safety associated with the use of AI systems, collaborate with AI Providers as necessary. - To publicize the above policies, etc., it is useful to use the websites, etc. of Al business actors so that stakeholders can easily access them. - Regarding "(4) Sharing responsibilities among actors" [Relevant contents (repeat of contents of the main part)] - As for responsibilities shared among actors, AI business actors including non-business users should clarify who should take the responsibilities through contracts or social commitments (voluntary commitments).

 - For clarification of responsibility through contracts, if necessary, it is useful to refer to "Appendix 6.
-Major precautions for referring to "Contract Guidelines on Utilization of AI and Data." - Social commitments may include, for example, the formulation of ethical standards in cooperation with industry groups, etc. - Regarding "(5) Specific actions for stakeholders"

-Formulate and publicly report policies on AI governance and privacy policies, etc. of AI business actors to manage risks and ensure safety associated with the use of AI systems and services as necessary (including social responsibilities such as sharing visions and disseminating and providing information to society and the general public).
+Major precautions for referring to "Contract Guidelines on Utilization of AI and Data." - Social commitments may include, for example, the formulation of ethical standards in cooperation with industry groups, etc. - Regarding "(5) Specific actions for stakeholders" [Relevant contents (repeat of contents of the main part)] - Formulate and publicly report policies on AI governance and privacy policies, etc. of AI business actors to manage risks and ensure safety associated with the use of AI systems and services as necessary (including social responsibilities such as sharing visions and disseminating and providing information to society and the general public).